cysouw/diathesis/text/c06_adverbials.md

 There is a special construction that apparently only exists for some intransitive verbs like *schlafen* 'to sleep' [@next a].
 The verb is combined with a reflexive pronoun and a resultative secondary predicate.
 The meaning of this construction approximately amounts to 'by performing the verb, the secondary predicate is achieved' [@next b].

 ::: ex
-a.
-Ich schlafe mich gesund.
+Ich schlafe mich gesund. \
-b.
-Ich schlafe, und dadurch bin ich gesund.
+(= Ich schlafe, und dadurch bin ich gesund.)
 :::

 The intransitive verbs that allow this seem to be strongly related to the 'agentive' class of intransitive (see [@sec:participles-restrictions]), while typical 'patientive' intransitives are not possible in this construction.